Gulet cruises are a combination of 4 things.

-Usually, prices are determined on a “WORST CASE SCENARIO” for the owner…which is an assumption that all inclusive is mostly taken by HEAVY DRINKERS that will pay this money only because they are 100% sure they will drinks much more than they pay.
+Usually, prices are determined on a “worst-case scenario” for the owner…which is an assumption that all-inclusive is mostly taken by heavy drinkers that will pay this money only because they are 100% sure they will drink much more than they pay.

 The extra payments for drinks are around 100 €/person/week and up to 180 €/person/week (for domestic drinks only) and if you do not drink A LOT this is usually not a very good idea.